When you buy through links on this site, we may earn a commission. Learn more

 Navigation system

 In most cases, a GPS like a bike computer or multisport watch is ideal.
-But old-fashioned paper maps work just fine, especially in remote conditions when GPS wearable s and charging stops are unavailable.
+But old-fashioned paper maps work just fine, especially in remote conditions when GPS wearables and charging stops are unavailable.

 Lights

-Proper lighting on your bike is a must on any ride, but especially during darker hours of the day and into the night.
+Proper lighting on your bike is a must on any ride, especially during darker hours of the day and into the night.
 In addition to having a front bike light and taillight, a headlamp is also nice to have when at your camp.
 Get familiar with how long your lights last on a full charge so you can avoid problems.

 First aid kit